-- Impacts of vegetation degradation by sika deer on forest biodiversity
+- Impacts of vegetation decline by sika deer on forest biodiversity

-- The function of soil microorganisms in forest plants-soil feedback
+- Roles of soil microorganisms in forest plants-soil feedback

 - Habitat management for mitigating human-wildlife conflicts

-In recent years, the population density of Japanese deer has increased in many parts of Japan, causing major changes in forests.
-In the background, there are social issues such as the decrease in hunting, and it is not easy to solve these problems.
-In the Okuchichibu Mountains, deer density increased more than tenfold in the 2000s, which resulted in the decline of the understory vegetation and the death of the upper trees, due to the feeding of the deer.
+In recent years, the population density of sika deer has increased in many parts of Japan, causing major changes in forests.
+In the background, there are social issues such as the decline of hunting and forestry, which are not easy to solve.
+In the Okuchichibu Mountains, deer density increased more than tenfold in the 2000s, which resulted in the decline of understory vegetation and the death of canopy trees, due to deer herbivory.
 There is a growing concern that this decline in vegetation may lead to the loss of various ecosystem services that benefit forests.
-For example, forest biodiversity and inter-specific interactions may be altered by the decline of invertebrates, which use plants and humus as resources, and then the loss of habitat for higher-order predators that use invertebrates as food resources.
-In addition, only plants with low nitrogen content, which are not preferred by deer, remain, which reduces litter decomposition and nitrogen mineralization and slows down the biogeochemical cycle, which may affect the generational change of the forest.
+For example, the decline of invertebrates that use plants and humus as resources, and then the loss of habitat for higher-order predators that use invertebrates as food resources may alter forest biodiversity and biological interactions.
+In addition, only plants with low nitrogen content, which are not preferred by deer, remain, reducing litter decomposition and nitrogen mineralization and slowing down the biogeochemical cycle, which may affect the regeneration of the forest.
 Since the effects of deer on vegetation decline are multifaceted, it is necessary to study the changes in various processes in forest ecosystems over the long term.
-Therefore, we are installing a large number of deer exclusion fences over a wide area to understand the diversity of plants, animals, and microorganisms, changes in their interactions, and their effects on ecosystem function.
+Therefore, we install a large number of deer exclusion fences over a wide area to understand changes in the diversity of plants, animals, and microorganisms and their interactions, and to clarify the effects on ecosystem functions.

 The importance of plant-soil relationships for plant growth has long been known in agriculture.
-In recent years, it has been shown that this plant-soil relationship plays a universal role in determining the dynamics of terrestrial ecosystems.
-For example, plants may supply litter and root exudates to the soil, and decomposers who use these materials may mineralize nutrients, thereby promoting plant growth.
-On the other hand, as the plant grows, herbivores and pathogens may collect in nearby soils, limiting plant growth.
+In recent years, it has become clear that this plant-soil relationship plays a universal role in determining the dynamics of terrestrial ecosystems.
+For example, plants supply litter and root exudates to the soil, and decomposers that use these materials mineralize nutrients, which may promote plant growth.
+On the other hand, as the plant grows, nearby soils attract herbivores and pathogens that may limit plant growth.
 Thus, plant-soil interactions can be both facilitative and restrictive, but the relationship between plants and soil is not simple because there are many unknown factors that intervene.
 One of these factors is the diversity and function of soil microorganisms.
-Identifying the role of functional core microbiome, especially those characteristics that are related to plant fitness, is expected to lead to a better understanding of plant-soil feedback.
-We are currently working to elucidate the mechanisms of plant-soil feedback in forest ecosystems through transplantation experiments of tree seedling and soil and hologenomic analysis of the functional core microbiota.
-Our goal is to apply this knowledge to the recovery of vegetation under deer-feeding and to guide natural forests in abandoned plantations.
+In particular, identifying the role of functional core microbiome, whose characteristics are related to plant fitness, is expected to lead to a better understanding of plant-soil feedback.
+We currently work on elucidating the mechanisms of plant-soil feedback in forest ecosystems through transplantation experiments of tree seedlings and soil, and hologenomic analyses of the functional core microbiota.
+Our goal is to apply this knowledge to the restoration of vegetation under deer herbivory and the conversion of unmanaged plantations into natural forests.